umputun/spot/README.md

         options: {ignore_errors: true, no_auto: true}
 ```

-Please note that the `sudo` option is only supported for the `script` command type.
-This limitation exists because there is no direct and universal method for uploading files over SFTP with sudo privileges.
-As a workaround, users can first use the `copy` command to transfer files to a temporary location, and then execute a `script` command with `sudo: true` to move those files to their final destination.
-Alternatively, using the root user directly in the playbook will allow direct file transfer to any restricted location and enable running privileged commands without the need to use sudo.
+Please note that the `sudo` option is not supported for the `sync` command type, but all other command types support it.

 ### Script Execution